ApplicationCraft/applicationcraft.com/source/developers/user-guide/scripting-apis/client-api/data-view-functions/data-view-related-events.html.markdown

 <td width="12">
 </td>
 <td width="1126">
-Called whenever a Grid or Repeater Widget has a row of data added (either from a Data View or the [setData()](/developers/user-guide/scripting-apis/client-api/widget-data-state-manipulation/setdata) or [populateWidget()](/developers/user-guide/scripting-apis/client-api/widget-data-state-manipulation/populatewidget/) functions
+    Called whenever a Grid or Repeater Widget has a row of data added (either from a Data View or the <a href="/developers/user-guide/scripting-apis/client-api/widget-data-state-manipulation/setdata) or <a href="/developers/user-guide/scripting-apis/client-api/widget-data-state-manipulation/populatewidget/">populateWidget(">setData()</a></a> functions

 </td>
 </tr>